Auckland, New Zealand

 Traven's Take

-Auckland doesn't announce itself — it just hands you a flat white, points you toward K Road, and lets the drag queens do the talking.
+Auckland doesn't announce itself — it just hands you a flat white, points you toward K Road, and lets you figure out the rest.

 8.7